midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 and possible to completely understand their behavior by inspecting their source code.

 Compact is statically typed to help enforce correctness.
+The Compact type system is stronger than TypeScript's.
+There is no `any` type,
+type casts are checked at runtime when necessary rather than simply trusted, and the boundary with external code contains runtime type checks to protect the Compact code.

-The language has a very clear distinction between private data (called "witnesses" in Compact) and public data (called the "ledger" in Compact).
+Compact has a very clear distinction between private data (called "witnesses" in Compact) and public data (called the "ledger" in Compact).
 The language's implementation tracks private data and requires it to be explicitly disclosed by the developer before allowing it to be publicly observed.
 Failure to explicitly disclose such private data is a compilation error, preventing the contract from ever being executed.

-## Familiarity
-Compact is intended to be familiar to most developers.
-Its syntax is based on TypeScript, which in turn is based on JavaScript, Java, and ultimately C and C++.
-An explicit design goal is that the language should be unsurprising for developers who know any of these languages.
-When features of Compact are similar or analogous to features of TypeScript, we have used the same syntax.
-When features are *different*, we have intentionally used different syntax.

 ## Restriction
 The language is not a general purpose language, it is intentionally restricted.